 Option 1 seems to be most appropriate, as it does not seem appropriate to introduce a concept from multicast as of option 2.
 This would result in something like the following: (only successful case illustrated, more in one of the Annexes.)

+8.17.x.2 Successful Operation

+Figure 8.17.x.2-1: Broadcast Session Modification Required, successful operation.

+The NG-RAN node initiates the procedure by sending a BROADCAST SESSION MODIFICATION REQUIRED message to the AMF.
+If the requested modification was successfully performed, the AMF shall respone with the BROADCAST SESSION MODIFICATION CONFIRM message.

+Editor’s Note: further specification text is FFS.

 Proposal 10: Define a new class 1 procedure ”Broadcast Session Modification Required” to allow the gNB requesting the setup of shared NG-U resources during an ongoing broadcast MBS session.

 3 Conclusion and Proposals